Photo: Liberal advice: Abolishing whiteness has never been more urgent – Liberal Noel Ignatiev showed us how – My Comments

 James Baldwin put it even more succinctly: “As long as you think you’re white, there’s no hope for you.”

-Today, we would add that as long as 150 million Americans define themselves as white with all the expectations, privileges and violence that accrue to that identity, there is no hope for us as a nation.
+Today, we would add that as long as 150 million Americans define themselves as with all the expectations, privileges and violence that accrue to that identity, there is no hope for us as a nation.
 Of that, as Noel Ignatiev spent his life demonstrating, there can be little doubt.

 The views expressed in this article are the author’s own and do not necessarily reflect Al Jazeera’s editorial stance.